Neural Operators for Forward and Inverse Potential-Density Mappings in Classical Density Functional Theory: Data Preparation and ML Methods

 As illustrated in Figure~\ref{fig:DeepONet}, \acrshort{DeepONet} consists of two subsidiary neural networks, known as the branch net and the trunk net.
-The branch net processes the discretized input function $\ufunction(x)$ as a multidimensional vector by evaluating it at a set of positions $\disxvec_{I} = (x_{I,1}, x_{I,2}, \cdots, x_{I,n_{GI}})$:
+The branch net processes the discretized input function $\glssymbol{ufunction}(x)$, which is $\rho(x)$ in this work, as a multidimensional vector by evaluating it at a set of positions $ \glssymbol{xin} = (x_{I,1}, x_{I,2}, \cdots, x_{I,n_{GI}})$:

 where $n_{GI}$ denotes the number of input grid points.
-The trunk net, in contrast, takes the output sensor positions $\disxvec_{O}$ as its input, $\disxvec_{O} = (x_{O,1}, x_{O,2}, \cdots, x_{O,n_{GO}})$, where $n_{GO}$ is the number of grid points for the output function.
+The trunk net, in contrast, takes the output sensor positions $ \glssymbol{xout}$ as its input, $ \glssymbol{xout} = (x_{O,1}, x_{O,2}, \cdots, x_{O,n_{GO}})$, where $n_{GO}$ is the number of grid points for the output function.
 While the grid points for the input and output functions need not be the same, for any given sample, the output layers of the branch net, ${\bnetout} = [b_1, \ldots, b_p]$, and the trunk net, ${\tnetout} = [\tau_1, \ldots, \tau_p]$, are both one-dimensional vectors of the same length $p$.
 In our implementation of \acrshort{DeepONet}, the output size of both networks is fixed at $p = 512$, commensurate with the domain size $\Dset = [0, L]$.
-The final output function $v(x)$ is computed as the inner product of ${\bnetout}$ and ${\tnetout}$, plus a bias term $b_0$, and is represented as another multidimensional vector:
+The final output function $\glssymbol{vfunction}(x)$, which is $\corrf(x)$, is computed as the inner product of \glssymbol{bnetout} and \glssymbol{tnetout}, plus a bias term $b_0$, and is represented as another multidimensional vector:

 where

 \acrshort{DeepONet} is not tied to any specific architecture for its branch or trunk networks.
 Instead, it adopts \acrshort{DNN}s as the default implementation.
 In this work, we refer to this architecture as \acrshort{DNN}-\acrshort{DeepONet}, and use it as one of the benchmarks for comparing various \acrshort{ML} methods.
 As illustrated in \Cref{appendix:additional} (Figure~\ref{fig:Structures_sub}), \acrshort{DNN}-\acrshort{DeepONet} consists of two hidden layers with 512 nodes each in the branch \acrshort{DNN} net, and a single hidden layer with 512 nodes in the trunk \acrshort{DNN} net.